Research with Human Embryonic Stem Cells

 Given the characteristics of differentiation of ES cells, these cells are especially suited for such research to thoroughly investigate a variety of developmental processes.
 For example, ES cells can be used to research the occurrence of specific diseases on a molecular level.
 Also, researchers hope to gain insights advancing the development of individually tailored treatments.
 Stem cell based models which help know specifics on efficacy and security more accurately than animal research are of interest for the development of new as well as existing drug treatments.
 In this context, so called organoids made from stem cells play an increasingly important role as model systems.

 Researchers also hope that ES stem cells will help make the creation of tissue replacement possible, especially for tissue that shows little to no regeneration capability, such as nerve tissue.
 ES cells are suspected to be a sheerly inexhaustible source to replace cells and tissue due to their capability to multiply unboundedly.
-Such research aims at the application of ES cells to treatments for various illnesses, such as neurodegenerative diseases like Parkinson and multiple sclerosis, diabetes mellitus type 1, as well as cardiovascular diseases.
-Additionally, in light of the high prevalence of heart diseases in industrial states, the development of stem cell based regenerative treatments is being intensively researched.

 In the area of tissue replacement, research on adult stem cells and iPS cells also plays a central role.
 Some therapeutic procedures in which adult stem cells are used, such as blood stem cell transplantation, are already widely used in clinics.